mnyrop/marii.info/_posts/2017-07-12-the-summer-of-puppets-2.md

 #### In: <span style="font-weight:400">[CSVs](https://github.com/mnyrop/bunraku-ipy/tree/master/in)</span><br>Tools: <span style="font-weight:400">[iPython](https://ipython.org/) / [Pandas](http://pandas.pydata.org/)</span>

-Next I created an [iPython](https://ipython.org/) (aka Jupyter) notebook running Python 2.7 and imported [Pandas](http://pandas.pydata.org/), which is a data analysis library built on [Numpy](http://www.numpy.org/).
+Next I created an [iPython](https://ipython.org/) (aka Jupyter) notebook imported [Pandas](http://pandas.pydata.org/), which is a data analysis library built on [Numpy](http://www.numpy.org/).
 Pandas works primarily with a datatype called a dataframe, which takes its name from the same type in [R](https://www.r-project.org/about.html).

 After reading each CSV file into my Jupyter notebook as a Pandas dataframe, I was able to perform powerful SQL-like tasks on the data, including a chained `.merge()` `.groupby()` `.apply(list)` function that allowed me to merge a join table onto a dataframe, appending an array of ids from the join onto each row.